autocrossblog/autocrossblog_astro/src/content/post/2010/2010-08-10-ingen-super-ses-exhaust-leak-on-nissan-350z.md

  <a href="https://www.flickr.com/photos/chammond/4873382223/"><img border="0" alt="350z Exhaust Leak" width="240" height="180" src="https://farm5.static.flickr.com/4121/4873382223_d18a9a3e9e_m.jpg" /></a> <a href="https://www.flickr.com/photos/chammond/4873378443/"><img border="0" alt="350z Exhaust Leak" width="240" height="180" src="https://farm5.static.flickr.com/4081/4873378443_2eae177604_m.jpg" /></a>

 After work tonight I went to O'Reilly and Kragen Auto Parts to get two new gaskets for the pipe and put everything back in the car.
 I started the car up and all was well, no leak!
 I took the car down off the jack stands, we'll see what the video looks like, but damn lucky I wasn't under the car when two of the jack stands came down!
-I seem to have good luck with themâ€¦.
+I seem to have good luck with them.

 I took the car for a drive and thought all was well, the exhaust sounded great and I didn't hear any leaks.
 When I got home and pulled in the driveway however the leaks were back.
 I sure wish I hadn't sold the welder before we left Colorado!
 I would try my hand at fixing this, though I doubt I'd do well with the stainless steel.